merlinrabens/iota-node/README.md

 * TCP_PORT: The TPC port IRI listens on for mutually exchanging transactions.

 ## Note
 The syncing process takes a while so be patient.
-You can watch the logging with: `docker logs iota-node -f`
+You can watch the logging with: `docker logs iota-node -f`.

 ## Neighbors
 Please specify the neighbors within your `neighbors` file by adding the udp or tcp IPs and the corresponding ports, one per line.